MARCH 2026 · 11 MIN READ

 Post-exploitation and lateral movement

 After gaining initial access, ransomware operators do not immediately encrypt.
-They spend days or weeks:
+They spend the dwell window, typically a few days, on:

 • Escalating privileges to domain administrator